|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 ♦ Step # 3 - Leavening Social Capital & Tweaking Culture

 An additional aspect of this is one that requires whole community intervention, and that is reducing, or at least spreading, the attention focused on sports.
 While the community spirit involved in school supports is positive and healthy, the "star factor" is strongly negative.
 Would you agree?
 One guideline I strongly emphasize is the immediate removal from positions of authority any individual who looks the other way when athletes bully or tease smaller, or unathletic students.
 No matter how talented, no school athlete should be exempt from treating his or her peers with respect.

 Incidents of bullying should be grounds for forfeiting the privilege of representing one’s school in athletic competition.
 In addition, schools actively could solicit in the community for funding for programs outside of the athletic program.

 For example, the local Chamber of Commerce could be asked to sponsor awards for students with high achievement in math, engineering, or the creative arts.
 Some schools have begun giving varsity letters for chess or science teams.
 I remind school staff that kids pay attention to what the community values and rewards.
 If only sports teams have the support and reward, a greater percentage of the student body feels marginalized.

-On this track, we have discussed four steps that can be used to help prevent school shootings.
-These four steps are, adjusting the radar, school resource officers, leavening social capital and tweaking adolescent culture, and a zero tolerance policy.
+In this section, we have discussed four steps that can be used to help prevent school shootings.
+These four steps are adjusting the radar, school resource officers, leavening social capital and tweaking adolescent culture, and a zero tolerance policy.

-On the next track, we will discuss four steps that can help encourage students to come forward about threats.
+In the next section, we will discuss four steps that can help encourage students to come forward about threats.
 These four steps are ensure confidentiality, direct contact between parents and teachers, educational films, and decisive action.

 Others who bought this School Shootings Course